lemaoliu/lemaoliu.github.io/index.md

 ## Welcome to Lemao's Homepage

 My name is Lemao Liu.
-I am currently a senior researcher at Tencent AI Lab, working on machine translation, parsing, natural language processing and their related topics.
+I am currently a senior researcher at Tencent AI Lab, working on (human-machine interactive) machine translation, parsing, natural language processing and their related topics.
 You can reach me through NAME at gmail dot com (NAME=lemaoliu).

 ### More about me